 99% of what we do is on click track.
 We are also sight reading.
 The most important thing is to have a clear downbeat.
 That is what the players look for when their heads are buried in their stands.
-I try to do a very clear pattern, a tiny bit ahead of the click.
+I try to do a very clear pattern, a tiny bit ahead of the click (and I mean tiny, not like the concert hall).
 Never conduct ‘along’ with the click.
-Players are used to seeing the beat before they play and even though they are on a click too, it looks ‘right’ for them if the conductor anticipates the beat just a little.
 It is possible to make them play behind or a little in front by adjusting where I am in relationship to the click.
 If the conductor is all over the place, all will not grind to a halt, the players will just stop paying any attention.
 I can not stress this enough.
 Great studio players will often end up ignoring the conductor and making it work.
 So being a bad conductor is not a deal breaker in the studio, but it is a missed opportunity to elevate the music and efficiency of a session.

 A common mistake I have seen is to beat more ahead as the bar goes along, then do a big upbeat and wait for the first click again, somewhat simulating the blow-up things you see outside car dealerships!

 My left hand is quite busy turning pages.
 When not doing that it helps with shaping and cueing, but a lot of that I have to do with my right hand and my eyes.
 One technical challenge is turning pages in very quiet sections.
 It is very easy for the paper to make noise and ruin the take.
 I also have to be careful not to get excited and hit any microphone stands or the podium.
 It is the worst feeling to blow a take; how hard can it be to not hit anything?